pschaus/LINFO1121/source/part4/ex2.rst

    Donc tous les caractères (et donc tous les bits) ne seront pas pris en compte.
 Pas bien!

-In both cases, how many entries in the string will actually determine the hash code?
-What are the risks in terms of collision?
-Can load factor control solve the problem?
-Explain why using 31 is a good choice for array sizes that are powers of two?
-Would it also be a good choice for an array size that starts at 31 and is multiplied by two each time it needs to resize?
+In both cases, how many characters in the string will actually determine the hash code?
+What are the risks in terms of collisions?
+Can controlling the load factor solve this problem?
+Explain why using 31 is a good choice for array sizes that are powers of two.
+Would it also be a good choice for an array size that starts at 31 and is multiplied by two each time it is resized?

-* In the book implementation, :math:`M` (the size of the hash table) is a power of two, initialized to 16.
-Suppose that at some point :math:`M` is :math:`2^8=256`.
-Then two integer keys are added to a hash table implemented with separate chaining: respectively :math:`2560` and :math:`3072` (it is assumed that these additions do not cause any resizing of the table).
-As you know, the hash code of an integer key (int) is the number itself.
+* In the book's implementation, :math:`M` (the size of the hash table) is a power of two, initialized to 16.
+Suppose that at some point :math:`M` is :math:`2^8 = 256`.
+Then two integer keys are added to a hash table implemented with separate chaining: :math:`2560` and :math:`3072` respectively (assume that these additions do not cause a resize).
+As you know, the hash code of an integer key (``int``) in Java is the integer itself.
   Will adding these two values cause a collision between them in the table?
-If so why?
+If so, why?

   .. answer::

    Oui car dans les deux cas, le :math:`\%256` donne 0.

-  If so can you suggest a third value that will also collide?
+  If so, can you suggest a third value that will also collide?

   .. answer::

    512

-  If there is a collision, can it disappear the next time the table is resized as in the book implementation?
+  If there is a collision, can it disappear the next time the table is resized using the book's resizing strategy?

 * What do you suggest to avoid this problem?
-What is the :math:`M` initialization and resizing policy used in ``java.util.HashMap``?
-Does this solve the problem on our example?
+What is the initialization and resizing policy for :math:`M` used in ``java.util.Hashtable`` / ``java.util.HashMap``?
+Does this solve the problem in our example?

   .. answer::